weburg/head-first-design-patterns-in-php/README.md

   some intermediate supporting code was needed to mimic Java.
 - PHP has a build in Iterator interface, but it's not the same interface as Java so I renamed the interface to MyIterator for demo purposes.
-- In the future, this example may be rewritten to use PHP's native Iterator.
+- This example could likely be rewritten to use PHP's native Iterator.

 #### Compound Patterns - Chapter 12